laurentperrinet/Perrinet20PredictiveProcessing/README.md

 beliefs are linked by a probabilistic dependency graph that is referred to as the generative model.
-Applying the FEP to this generative model translates (or compiles in computer science terms) to a set of differential equations with respect to first, the dynamics of internal beliefs and second, the counterfactual actions.
+Applying the FEP to this generative model translates (or compiles in computer science terms) to a set of differential equations with respect to the dynamics of internal beliefs and the counterfactual actions.
 An agent forms expectations over sensory consequences it expects in the future under each possible action.
 This formulation of active inference forms what is called a Markov decision process [@Mirza18].
 As a system following the FEP, this process is predictive.
-Yet, it extends the classical predictive processing of [@Rao99] by including action (and priors related to motor commands) to the overall optimization scheme.
+Yet, it extends the classical predictive processing of Rao and Ballard [@Rao99] by including action (and priors related to motor commands) to the overall optimization scheme.
 The chosen action is the one which is expected to reduce sensory surprise and is ultimately realized by an arc reflex.

 Simulations of the resulting AI scheme reproduce sequential eye movements that are reminiscent of empirically observed saccades and